 Warranty of software performance.
-Warranties of software performance are typical in many contracts.
-In this warranty, the developer promises that the software will work the way the developer said it would and will fix it free of charge if it doesn't.
+Warranties of software performance are typical in many contracts, in wihch the developer promises that the software will work the way the developer said it would and will fix it free of charge if it doesn't.
 Such warranties typically last from 90 days to one year after the software is delivered.
 Developers should avoid making promises that their software will work indefinitely, or for multiple years, as the ongoing changes in surrounding technology can make such promises difficult to keep.

 Other warranties.
 Others include warranties of:

-The single most important provision in any development contract is the procedure for resolving disputes.
-It is often advantageous to settle disputes without going to court -- which can be extremeley expensive.
-You can do this through arbitration or mediation.
+Among the most important provision in any development contract is the procedure for resolving disputes.
+It is often advantageous to settle disputes without going to court, which can be extremely expensive and time-consuming.
+You can do this through a provision requiring arbitration or mediation.

 Arbitration.
-In arbitration, a person or panel decides the merits of the issues and renders a decision, which may or may not be binding, depending on the arbitration agreement.
+In arbitration, a person or panel decides the merits of the issues and renders a decision, which may or may not be binding, depending on the language of the arbitration agreement.
 Many commercial contracts today include a binding arbitration provision.
-Be aware that, by agreeing to binding arbitration, you're basically giving up your right to go to court to enforce the contract.
+Be aware that, by agreeing to binding arbitration, you're likely giving up your right to go to court to enforce the contract.

 Mediation.
 Mediation is less formal and cheaper than arbitration and, by its nature, is never binding.
 Typically, the mediator either sits the parties down together and tries to provide an objective view of their dispute or shuttles between the two sides as a cool conduit of what may be red-hot opinions.